Tyne and Wear Metro: Ownership

 The Tyne and Wear Metro is publicly owned, receiving funding from council tax payers and government.
 Nexus, which owns and manages the Metro, contracted out operations and train maintenance as part of a deal with the government, to secure modernisation investment and operating subsidy for the system between 2010 and 2021.
 Nexus continued to set fares, frequency of services and operating hours.
-Opponents would suggest that this was privatisation by the back door, though some services had already been contracted out, such as cleaning of stations and ticket inspections.
+Opponents would suggest that this arrangement was privatisation by the back door, though some services had already been contracted out, such as cleaning of stations and ticket inspections.

-In November 2008, Nexus invited potential bidders to declare an interest in a contract to run the operations side of the business on its behalf.
+During November 2008, Nexus invited potential bidders to declare an interest in a contract to run the operations side of the business on its behalf.
 The successful bidder was to obtain a seven-year contract commencing on 1 April 2010, with up to an additional two years depending on performance.
 In February 2009, four bids were shortlisted: DB Regio, MTR Corporation, Serco-Abellio, and an in-house bid from Nexus.
 By October 2009, the shortlist had been reduced to bids from DB Regio and Nexus.

 In December 2009, DB Regio was named as the preferred bidder, with the contract for operating the system signed in February 2010, and the handover of the service taking place in April 2010.
 One of DB Regio's first initiatives was the Metro Dig It programme, and involved the re-painting of stations and deep-cleaning of stations and trains.
 In February 2010, the government confirmed it would award Nexus up to £580 million to modernise and operate the Tyne and Wear Metro, with up to £350 million to be spent on the Metro: All Change programme, over the course of the following eleven years.
 A further £230 million would support running and maintenance costs, over the following nine years.

 As a result, between 2010 and 2017, the Metro was operated under contract by DB Regio.

 In March 2016, Nexus announced that they did not intend to renew the contract with DB Regio, following the contract ending in 2017, after stating that they were dissatisfied with the operator due to missed performance targets.

-In April 2017, Nexus took over direct operation of the system for a planned period of two years, with the intention to re-tender the contract.
+During April 2017, Nexus took over direct operation of the system for a planned period of two years, with the intention to re-tender the contract.
 The RMT trade union, however, has argued that the direct operation should be made permanent, and operation of the system should remain in public ownership.
 As of March 2021, the Tyne and Wear Metro network is still under public ownership, with services operated by Nexus.